dnjulek/VapourSynth-AdaptiveBinarize/README.md

     A clip to process.
 It must be in YUV/GRAY 8-bit.

 - clip2\
-    Blured clip to calculate the thresholding.\
+    Blurred clip to calculate the thresholding.\
     Gauss has a cleaner result and Mean/BoxBlur retains more detail.

 - c\